JetBrains/lets-plot-skia/README.md

 ## Dependencies

-See release notes for the latest version of the dependencies: [v2.2.1](https://github.com/JetBrains/lets-plot-compose/blob/main/CHANGELOG.md#compatibility)
+See [Compatibility](https://github.com/JetBrains/lets-plot-compose/releases/latest) in the release notes.

 ### Compose Multiplatform for Desktop